-For over 200 years, the waterfront between the Marina and Fort Point was part of the Presidio, a military base since early Spanish colonists first occupied the area.
+For more than 200 years, the waterfront between the Marina and Fort Point was part of the Presidio, a military base since early Spanish colonists first occupied the area.
 Today, it is preserved for hiking and outdoor recreation.

 You can take this walk at any time of day.
 In the morning, the Golden Gate Bridge will be bathed in sunlight.
 In evening, you may see a nice sunset behind the bridge and enjoy city lights as you return.
 It's a little more than a mile in each direction, and takes about an hour to an hour and half, depending on pace and how much time you spend gazing at the scenery.